 At Sonian we have a small team building interactive visualizations where companies can better understand their massive amounts of email data.
-Building this kind of program is non-trivial: data needs to be synchronized between servers and complex interfaces through user interactions or otherwise while at the same time having the user perceive it as “feeling right”.
+Building this kind of program is non-trivial: data needs to be synchronized between servers and complex interfaces through user interactions while at the same time “feeling right” to the user.
 Like other software disciplines it’s a combination of engineering and art.

 As engineers we want to write our programs so that they have as few bugs as possible and are easily extendable, and as a company delivering value to customers we want stable features delivered quickly.
 Reconciling these objectives is a universal problem which is made easier in software engineering through the use of patterns and tools.

 One pattern used to help with building contemporary web applications is MVC, conceived in the 1970s as a pattern for separating concerns in software programs, still popular today.
 Backbone is a well-known implementation of MVC where you build programs with object-oriented constructs: models and collections encapsulate data and views respond to user interactions and mutate the browser DOM.
 Objects communicate with each other through method calls and asynchronous events.
 We started this project using Backbone simply because that’s what we were more comfortable with, having using it extensively (and arguably successfully) since 2011.